Trent Barrett: 2000s

 At the end of the 2001 NRL season, he went on the 2001 Kangaroo tour.

 He scored 6 tries in 20 games in the 2002 NRL season.

 In 2003, while Barrett was captain of St George Illawarra, Nathan Brown who was the coach at the time famously slapped Barrett across the face in a tense sideline spray alongside Lance Thompson.
 Brown admitted many years later it was one of the biggest regrets in his coaching career but said he had moved on from the incident.

 Following a Round 12, 2006 game against the Newcastle Knights, Barrett received a grade-five striking charge on Newcastle Knights' Brian Carney.
 The incident initially went unnoticed throughout the entire weekend but it is understood a Channel Nine producer picked up the incident.
 Barrett was suspended for six matches, ruling him out of Dally M Medal contention.

 Barrett had two years left on his St. George Illawarra Dragons contract, but a get-out clause enabled him to quit the club for a move to England.
 He signed a three-year deal with the Wigan Warriors on 4 May 2006, despite their position at the bottom of the Super League and the threat of relegation to National League Division 1.

 Barrett made his Wigan Warriors début in a 16–10 defeat against Warrington at the JJB Stadium on 9 February 2007.
 In October 2007, Barrett was named as the Rugby League Players' Player of the Year but missed out on the "Man of Steel" although he had been tipped to be named.
 James Roby of St Helens received the award.

 Following a release from the final year of his three-year contract with Wigan, Barrett signed with the Cronulla-Sutherland Sharks in June 2008, on a two-year deal, commencing in 2009.

-He earned the five-eighth spot for the New South Wales team in the 2nd State of Origin match that year.
+He earned the five-eighth spot for the New South Wales team in the 2nd State of Origin match of 2009.
 In his Origin comeback, Barrett was charged following a reckless tackle on Queensland's Greg Inglis, and as a result was suspended for two club matches.
-It did not, however, deter him from playing in the third and final Origin match in which he set up several tries as NSW defeated Queensland in the dead rubber, Queensland having won the series with victory three weeks prior.
+It did not, however, deter him from playing in the third and final Origin match in which he set up several tries as New South Wales defeated Queensland in the dead rubber, Queensland having won the series with victory three weeks prior.
 Barrett announced his retirement on 22 July 2010.